hoehermann/purple-presage/README.md

 * Configuration option whether to add contacts to buddy list or not
 * Use the hostname (or a user-defined string) as a device name
 * Reasonable generation of C headers and rust constants
-* Receive stickers, mentions, styles, contact,…
+* Properly process mentions, styles, contact,…
 * Display typing notifications
 * Display receipts (not important)
 * Support for alternative host applications (Bitlbee, Spectrum)